Fashion trends that will define retail design in 2019

-Consumers will continue to look for personalised and meaningful alternatives for online and high street shopping.
+At the same time, consumers continue to look for personalised and meaningful alternatives for online and high street shopping.
 Bloggers and vloggers are increasingly swaying purchases and becoming 'spoke persons' for brands.
-As a result, traditional retailers have the opportunity to become the physical platform for these influencers or they need to become influencers themselves and the similarities in influencers don't stop there with Cardi B, or Blac Chyna, who have big hips, round bottoms, small waists and big Instagram followings supporting the brand Fashion Nova.
+As a result, traditional retailers have the opportunity to become the physical platform for these influencers or they need to become influencers themselves and the similarities in influencers don't stop there with Cardi B, or Blac Chyna, who have big Instagram followings supporting the brand Fashion Nova.

 In 2019 we expect to see a strong tendency which continues the split between convenience and quality of experience.